 - Income inequality

 - Employment inequality.

 Scores range from 2.47 (for Employment inequality in Neath Port Talbot) to 9.08 (for Health inequality in Gwynedd).
 However, Neath Port Talbot also scores above the Welsh average for the other sub-domains; Income and Health inequality.

-Four local authority areas score above the Welsh average in all three sub-domains: Gwynedd, Denbighshire, Powys and Swansea.
+Four local authority areas score above the Welsh average in all three sub-domains: the Isle of Anglesey, Ceredigion, Powys and Swansea.